 Noise by Part of Lakemore

 Average noise levels for Lakemore residents, grouped by direction from the center of Lakemore.
-Southern Lakemore carries the highest population-weighted average; Northern Lakemore carries the lowest.
-Just 21% of residents in Northern Lakemore live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Southern Lakemore.
+The highest population-weighted average is in northeastern Lakemore; the lowest is in southeastern Lakemore, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Lakemore

-Southern Lakemore sounds about 38% louder than Northern Lakemore to the human ear, a 4.6 dBA gap.
+To the human ear, noise in northeastern Lakemore sounds about 28% louder than in southeastern Lakemore, a 3.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Sanitarium Rd do you need to be?